 Ground Coffee: The Nitty Gritty

-Comparing The Two Coffees:
+Comparing The Two Coffees

-This is why it’s important to store your grounds in an area that is tucked away from light, heat, and moisture, preferably in a pantry or in a cool, dark cabinet.
-Doing this will keep your ground coffee fresh and ready to brew for any occasion.
-Not to mention it will also save you a couple of bucks and a trip to the grocery store to buy more coffee.
+This is why it’s important to keep your whole and ground coffee in an airtight container that’s tucked away from light, heat, and moisture, preferably in a cool, dark cabinet.
+Doing this will keep your precious joe ready to brew on any occasion.
+And it’ll probably save you a couple of bucks and a trip to the grocery store to replace your lackluster coffee.